 Early Life and Education

-Rakesh Gangwal was born in Kolkata, India, in July 1953.
-He attended Don Bosco School in Park Circus before earning a bachelor's degree in Mechanical Engineering from the Indian Institute of Technology Kanpur in 1975.
-He furthered his education by earning an MBA from the Wharton School of the University of Pennsylvania.
+Rakesh Gangwal was born in July 1953 in Kolkata, India.
+He received his early education at Don Bosco School.
+Gangwal earned a Bachelor of Technology degree in Mechanical Engineering from the Indian Institute of Technology (IIT) Kanpur in 1975.
+He furthered his education by obtaining an MBA from the Wharton School of the University of Pennsylvania.

 Rise to Success